verlenmot/weather-project/architecture-documentation/architecture-description.md

 To retrieve data from the API and to process data, jobs are used.

+## Databricks SQL Warehouse

+The processed data will be stoerd in SQL Warehouse

-## Azure Managed Grafana
+## Dashboard

-The dashboard will be delivered through Grafana.
+The dashboard will be Databricks SQL Dashboards

 ## Azure Key Vault